Lynch0001/Lynch0001.github.io/README.md

 ## Policy Discussion Board

-<p>Description: This is a more complete single-page application that allows a user to .
-It is built with Spring, Angular and MySQL.
-This was my first effort to integrate frontend, backend, and database components into a functioning application.
-I wasn't concerned with security, logging or data validation at this point.
+<p>Description: This is a more complete single-page application that allows a user to review and comment on national security issues.
+It is also built with Spring, Angular and MySQL and includes basic authentication security, logging or client-side data validation.
 </p>
 <p>Link to Frontend Repo:(http://google.com)</p>
 <p>Link to Backend Repo:(http://google.com)</p>